-Land and/or facility management agreements generally relate to the management of Council land and facility assets by individuals and businesses on behalf of Council.
-They are a legally binding commitment between Council and the third party.
+Land and/or facility management agreements generally relate to the management of Council land and facilities by individuals and businesses on behalf of Council but may also include Crown land where Council is the appointed land manager.
+Management agreements are a legally binding commitment between Council and the third party and are considered to be an 'estate' for the purposes of the LG Act and so are bound by any provisions relevant to the grant of an estate.
 Land management agreements may include:

-- co-management agreements with local Landcare and/or traditional owner groups; - land management (native vegetation) focused incentive funding (e.g. Crown Reserves Improvement Fund; Local Land Services; Green Corp; etc); - government/conservation based training initiatives; and - covenants in support of carbon or biodiversity credits under various state and national schemes.
+- co-management agreements with local Landcare and/or traditional owner groups; - land management (native vegetation) focused incentive funding (e.g. Crown Reserves Improvement Fund; Local Land Services; Green Corp; etc); - government/conservation based training initiatives; and - covenants in support of carbon credits under various state and national schemes.